radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 All client subsystems should communicate with this local proxy, ideally over a loopback address.

 The benefit of this configuration is that there is one place in the client that arbitrates all RADIUS traffic.
-Subsystems that do not implement RADIUS/(D)TLS can remain unaware of (D)TLS.
+Subsystems that do not implement RadSec can remain unaware of (D)TLS.
 (D)TLS sessions opened by the proxy can remain open for a long period of time, even when client subsystems are restarted.
-The proxy can do RADIUS/UDP to some servers and RADIUS/(D)TLS to others.
+The proxy can do RADIUS/UDP to some servers and RadSec to others.

 Delegation of responsibilities and separation of tasks are important security principles.
 By moving all RADIUS/(D)TLS knowledge to a (D)TLS-aware proxy, security analysis becomes simpler, and enforcement of correct security becomes easier.

 # Default ports and shared secrets
 {: #portusage}